DominikRzeplinski/GeolocationAPI/README.md

 output will show on what ip is running application:
 IPv4 Address. . . . . . . . . . . :

-To store resoults run linux container with MySql database.
+To store results run linux container with MySql database.
 ip Addres of MySql database is set staticly in web.config docker run --name db -d -p3306:3306 dominikrzeplinski/geolocation-api:geolocationDatabase